phase2/grunt-drupal-tasks/CONFIG.md

 these, though we are exploring how best to initialize a project with sensible default operations via [Gadget](https://github.com/phase2/generator-gadget).

-The Alias is specified in Gruntconfig or elsewhere per the rules for Magic Configuration below.
+The Alias and Profile is specified per the rules for **Magic Configuration**.

+**alias**: The Drush Site Alias.
+This is computed as a helper for use in project oeprations, but is not yet applied as part of other tasks.
+Defaults to `@<domain>`.
+The environment variable is `GDT_SITE_ALIAS`.

+**profile**: The Drupal installation profile, this will be used to configure the behavior of the drush:liteinstall task.
+Defaults to `standard`.
+WARNING: drush:liteinstall is an internal task and is likely to be deprecated in a future release.
+The environment variable is `GDT_INSTALL_PROFILE`

 ### Serve Settings